bkrem/msc-thesis/draft/ch4.md

 The snippet above shows how Flowtype enabled the author to define what type primitives a `User` object's fields should adhere to.
 This significantly reduced bug frequency, both within the app and the API itself, by catching inadvertent type coercions or possibly undefined values before the app's runtime environment was even entered.
 Furthermore, the `User` type exemplifies how Flowtype allows a differentiation between mandatory (`username`) and optional (`teamname?`) fields, adding an element of flexibility where needed.
 For example, the `address?` field cannot be defined at the time a `User`-type object is instantiated in the client-side application, as the hexadecimal address for the User contract can only be returned to the client once the user has been registered in the blockchain post-instantiation.
-**TODO rephrase**

 Finally, Flowtype elevated the ability to define actions and the expected types of their payloads in a more fine-grained manner compared to regular JavaScript, by enabling the author to add type constraints to variables and functions where needed.
-The following action demonstrates the usefulness of additional static typing:

 `{ type: 'FETCH_TASKS_SUCCESS', tasks: Array<Task>, receivedAt: number }`